 - 04% BAC if operating a vehicle for hires such as a Lyft or Uber driver

 It doesn’t matter if alcohol is the result of drinking alcohol or from cold medicines that contain alcohol.
 In addition to a DUI charge for blood alcohol content (BAC) above the limits noted above, legal and illegal drugs that impair a driver’s ability to operate a vehicle safely including cold medicines, pain killers, marijuana, and street drugs can result in DUI penalties.

-When injuries are involved, the driver may be charged as a misdemeanor or felony, at the prosecutor’s discretion.
-Injuries can lead to prison time that are tied to the extent of the injuries.
+When injuries are involved, the driver may be charged with a misdemeanor or felony, at the prosecutor’s discretion.
+Injuries can lead to prison time that is tied to the extent of the injuries.
 In other words, the more severe the injuries caused by the impaired driver are, the longer the prison sentence is likely to be.

 Getting an underage DUI in California when you have a prior conviction will lead to a 2-year revocation of your driver’s license.